What Causes Independent Contractor Engagement Risk and How to Avoid It (Guide)

 Independent talent are playing a vital role in the workforce strategies of modern organizations.
 In order for this talent pool to give your company a competitive advantage and help accelerate innovation, it is first important to understand and mitigate the risks of independent contractor engagement.
 Worker misclassification is one of the biggest risks of integrating independent talent into your workforce.

 The independent workforce is a growing and increasingly valuable source of talent for businesses today as “the traditional employer-employee relationship is being replaced by the emergence of a diverse workforce ecosystem.”
-Our research finds that In 2021, 63% of independent workers said that working independently was their choice completely, up from 59% in 2020, and close to the 67% who reported in the affirmative in 2019.
-Satisfaction remained strong.
+Our research finds that in 2022, 64% of independent workers said that working independently was their choice completely, up from 59% in 2020.
+76% say they are very satisfied with their decision.

 Independent professionals give companies the ability to outsource work on a project basis, providing staffing flexibility and offering in-demand expertise and skills.
 It’s no wonder that so many organizations are embracing this valuable workforce—61 percent say they expect to hire more contracting freelance or consulting workers in the next three years.
 Yet, due to the risks of misclassifying independent professionals, some companies are becoming anxious and are pulling back from using this talent pool altogether.
 Deloitte research finds that most companies are not fully ready to engage independent professionals or outsource work.
 Without proper management of independent talent, businesses run the risk of misclassification, which can lead to serious consequences including audits, fines, penalties, lawsuits, and negative press.